 Hike Through Parque el Cubano

-That being said, I don’t want to discourage anyone from seeing this waterfall of enjoy its swimming hole.
+That being said, I don’t want to discourage anyone from seeing this waterfall or enjoy its swimming hole.
 There are other ways to reach it besides horseback.
 There are tour companies such as Cubatur that will arrange motorized transportation to the trailhead.
-The hike, itself, is not too long and there is a farm-style restuarant along the way.
-The area is really beautiful and it’s great way to get out of town and enjoy nature.
+The hike, itself, is not too long and there is a farm-style restaurant along the way.
+The area is really beautiful and it’s a great way to get out of town and enjoy nature.

 Dine Around Town